-The folder can contains any number of sub-folders and can include image data, style sheets, etc. Be sure that your HTML content makes use of relative URLs.
+The folder can contains any number of sub-folders and can include image data, style sheets, and other associated content.
+Be sure that any HTML content makes use of relative URLs.

-Starting Page: The file within the Contents folder that the user's browser will be pointed to.

-You can launch an external URL in the user's browser by specifying the external URL as the Starting Page, and leaving the Contents set to null.
+- Starting Page: The file within the Contents folder that the user's browser will be pointed to.
+Normally, this is an HTML page. - You can launch a PDF file by setting the Starting Page to a local PDF file. - You can launch an external URL in the user's browser by specifying the external URL as the Starting Page, and leaving the Contents set to null.